 Can you breastfeed if you have diabetes?
 What are the benefits of breastfeeding as a person with diabetes?

 You can breastfeed your baby even if you have diabetes.
 This, however, is recommended if your blood sugar levels are within the normal range and you are healthy and fine.
-In fact, breastfeeding offers extra perks for people with diabetes.
+In fact, breastfeeding offers extra perks for women with diabetes.

 Breastfeeding burns calories, so you will not need as many insulin doses as you typically got before you started nursing.

 Breastfeeding delays the menstrual cycle, which usually brings along changes in the hormonal levels, making control of blood sugar difficult.